 We have always taken the privacy and security of our customers data seriously operating to PCI DSS standard or better whilst constantly looking for ways to improve the levels of security.
 This proactive approach has allowed us to advise and implement security measures for customer’s hosted solutions to cover their own data storage.
-Following the GDPR data assessment, we have also identified new technology platforms to be implemented that will further improve this data security, operation & compliance.
+Following the GDPR data assessment we also identified new technology platforms that have been implemented to further improve this data security, operation & compliance.

 Portability and transferability of data

 GDPR gives end users the right to either receive all the data provided and processed by the controller or transfer it to another controller depending on technical feasibility.
 With this new right in mind, we have been implementing new internal procedures and policies to improve the efficiency of the data exporting process.

 Training and Awareness